rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

   end
 ```

-And that's it, we can now create shoretened links!
+And that's it, we can now create shortened links!

 ## Joined sessions

-If you open a new ingonito session you'll see there's some funny business going on.
-When working on one session it will also trigger actions on the other side, so opening a modal will magically make it appear on othe users' screens.
+If you open a new incognito session, you'll see there's some funny business going on.
+When working on one session it will also trigger actions on the other side, so opening a modal will magically make it appear on other users' screens.
 Like so:

 ![Joined Sessions](stimulus_reflex_joined_sessions.png)

-That's alright the fix is quite simple, we just need to set a `CableReady` identifier in our `ApplicationController`
+That's alright, the fix is quite simple, we just need to set a `CableReady` identifier in our `ApplicationController`

 ```ruby
 class ApplicationController < ActionController::Base